 This document provides a detailed procedure for testing the scope item Manage Dependents after solution deployment, reflecting the predefined scope of the solution.
 Each process step is covered in its own section, providing the system interactions (i.e. test steps) in a table view.
 Steps that are not in scope of the process but are needed for testing are marked accordingly (see column Test Step).
 Customer-project-specific steps must be added.

-This scope item is valid for the following countries, unless otherwise specified: AE, AU, SA, US.

 Note for the customer project team: Instructions for the customer project team are mentioned between brackets and should be removed before hand-over to the project testers.
 The Appendix is included for internal reference, in particular to support A2O, and should also be deleted before hand-over to the customer, unless deemed helpful to explain the larger context.

 Purpose of Manage Dependents

 This document describes the typical activities for maintaining employee dependents’ data in the system.
 The employee (or HR Administrator) maintains high-level data of his or her dependents (e.g. name and relationship), detailed information (e.g. address data or national ID details) and country-specific information.

+Note

+This document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+SA – Kingdom of Saudi Arabia

+US – United States

 Prerequisites